rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Fix parsing issues with multi-index IndexedSet and IndexedGet
 <!-- 2024-01-31 (for v0.65.21 released on 2024-01-31), https://github.com/RokuCommunity/brighterscript/pull/1050 -->

-We've fixed parsing and transpile issues with mutli-index `IndexedGetExpression` and `IndexedSetStatement`.
+We've fixed parsing and transpile issues with multi-index `IndexedGetExpression` and `IndexedSetStatement`.

 ![image](https://github.com/rokucommunity/brighterscript/assets/2544493/b3051453-1374-4599-8232-ffb07345e8a7)